Celebrating Old Cats

 SEREN & OLD CATS

 Seren went to the Bridge in December 2017, and would have celebrated her 22nd birthday on February 1st.
 I wanted to celebrate old cats and talk a bit about what is old age for cats.
 Some cats age more gracefully than others, and despite her longtime senior status, Seren continued to act like a youngster and keep Magical-Dawg and Karma-Kat in line, up nearly to the last week of her life.
 Now Karma-Kat has reached senior kitty status.

-Siamese as a breed tend to be longer lived, and it’s not unusual for healthy cats to live into their late teens or even early twenties.
+Siamese as a breed tend to live longer, and it’s not unusual for healthy cats to live into their late teens or even early twenties.
 Of course, Seren was a found kitten, and we’re not sure what her heritage was, but she continued to maintain clean teeth, good appetite, normal litter-ary habits, sound heart and no lumps or bumps.
 After her bout with the schneezles, and losing one canine (fang) tooth, she continued rockin’ and rollin’ like nothing could stop her.
 I thought she’d live forever. *sigh* If you have a senior kitty, here are some tips for helping to keep old pets comfortable during their golden years.

 Anyway, I thought this was a good time to share a bit from the book COMPLETE CARE FOR YOUR AGING CAT.